Chart Color Schemes

 Residential development activity is slightly higher than average within Earlville when compared nationally

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Earlville has seen approximately 22 new homes approved annually.
-Over the past five financial years, between FY-21 and FY-25, around 112 homes were approved, with an additional seven approved so far in FY-26.
-On average, each dwelling is estimated to accommodate 2.1 new residents per year over these five financial years, indicating strong demand that supports property values.
+Earlville has seen approximately 22 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
+Over the past five financial years, from FY-21 to FY-25, around 112 homes were approved, with a further seven approved in FY-26.
+On average, each dwelling accommodates about 2.1 new residents per year over these five years, indicating strong demand that supports property values.

-New homes are being built at an average expected construction cost value of $490,000, which is somewhat higher than regional norms, reflecting quality-focused development.
-In FY-26, $55,000 in commercial development approvals have been recorded, indicating minimal commercial development activity compared to residential development.
-Compared to the Rest of Qld, Earlville has seen slightly more development, with 48.0% above the regional average per person over the past five years.
+The average construction cost value of new homes is approximately $490,000, which is somewhat higher than regional norms due to quality-focused development.
+This financial year has seen around $55,000 in commercial development approvals, suggesting minimal commercial development activity.
+Compared to the rest of Queensland, Earlville has slightly more development, with 48.0% above the regional average per person over the five-year period from FY-21 to FY-25.
 This preserves reasonable buyer options while sustaining existing property demand.
-New development consists of 43.0% detached dwellings and 57.0% townhouses or apartments, marking a significant shift from existing housing patterns, which are currently 60.0% houses.
+The new development consists of approximately 43.0% detached dwellings and 57.0% townhouses or apartments, marking a significant shift from the current housing pattern of 60.0% houses.

-This skew towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
-With around 220 people per dwelling approval, Earlville shows a developing market with approximately 220 residents added annually through new housing supply.
-Future projections from the latest AreaSearch quarterly estimate suggest Earlville will add 392 residents by 2041 based on current development patterns.
-If these patterns continue, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+This skew towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.
+With around 220 people per dwelling approval, Earlville shows a developing market.
+According to AreaSearch's latest quarterly estimate, Earlville is projected to add approximately 364 residents by 2041 based on current development patterns.
+Given the current new housing supply meeting demand, this offers good conditions for buyers and potentially facilitates population growth beyond current projections.

 Frequently Asked Questions - Development